 Amazon is a great example of an optimized website with a both a vertical and user-friendly navigation interface.
 Other navigation best practices include:

 As technology continues to develop, the risk of hacking and security breaches rise.
 That’s why another must-have for your eCommerce website is security features.
 One of the best methods to secure data and information online is to use VPN (a virtual private network).
+This is usually your website’s first line of defense against malicious malware and other cyberattacks, many times, without you even knowing.
+With your consumer’s data and profits at high risk, businesses are encouraged to use a professional type of VPN service from GoodAccess.
+This is especially useful when you have medium to large teams from different parts of the world accessing your precious data.

 According to a Verizon report, 2021 saw the highest average cost of data breaches in 17 years, amounting to US$4.24 million.
 It echoes the results of the year before, in which the Federal Bureau of Investigation’s (FBI) Internet Crime Center (IC3) received a record-breaking 791,790 cybercrime complaints, responsible for US$4.2 billion in victim losses.